 Embryos were individually distributed into 24-well cell culture microplates and incubated in 2 ml of reconstructed fresh water (Stewart et al., 2021).
 A total of 36 embryos were used for each Lake Ontario and Lake Superior cisco family.
 Families were randomly distributed across three microplates (i.e., 12 eggs per family per microplate resulting in two families per 24-well microplate).

 Microplates from each population were incubated under three light treatments (0.6-6.2 μmol m-2 s-1) that represented day-light intensity under 0-10 (low), 40-60 (medium), and 90-100 % (high) ice coverage (Table 1), and followed mean weekly photoperiods with gradual sunrise and sunset transitions.
 Light intensities for each treatment were chosen to mimic in situ winter, lakebed light measurements that were previously recorded with a photometer (JFE Advantech Co., Ltd. DEFI2-L) from Lake Superior (46.97°, -90.99°) at 10 m of water in 2016-17.
+No light intensity measurements were taken from Lake Ontario.
 Remote-sensing ice data (U.S. National Ice Center; usicecenter.gov) were used to quantify the daily percentage of ice coverage above the light sensor (Figure 2).
 Embryos were incubated at a constant target water temperature of 4.0°C in a climate-controlled chamber (Conviron® E8; Table 2).
 Forced airflow was used in the climate-controlled chamber to ensure equal air circulation around the microplates and opaque, plastic sheeting was used to separate light treatments.
 Microplates were covered with transparent lids to minimize evaporation and rotated (i.e., orientation and position within the incubator) weekly.
 Water temperature and light intensity were recorded hourly with loggers (HOBO® Water Temperature Pro v2 and JFE Advantech Co., Ltd. DEFI2-L) and daily mean values calculated (Table 1).
 During the hatch period, microplates were checked on a three-day cycle for newly hatched embryos.
 All hatched embryos were photographed ventrally (Nikon® D5600 and Nikon® AF-S DX 18-55mm lens) and then immediately preserved in 95% ethanol.
 Egg size at fertilization, total length-at-hatch, and post-hatching yolk-sac axes were measured from photographed images using Olympus® LCmicro.

 Developmental and Morphological Traits